 Unknown to the world outside of the Netherlands before the World Cup, it was a remarkable diagonal pass from the middle of the park and onto the head of the incoming Robin van Persie that saw him become a worldwide star.
-His displays as a left wing-back in Louis van Gaal's 5-3-2 in Brazil were excellent, however, they were also very misleading.
+His displays as a left wing back in Louis van Gaal’s 5-3-2 in Brazil were excellent.
+They were also very misleading.

 His assists for Van Persie and Arjen Robben in the 5-1 win over Spain showed his magnificent passing ability, but Spain’s failure to put any pressure on him on that side in both an attacking and a defensive sense meant he had an easy night.

-The versatility he showed in his willingness to slot in at centre-back and left-back throughout the tournament is to be commended.
-However, in each game his weaknesses were well covered for by the system Van Gaal utilised as well as coming up against the likes of Mexico – who surrendered to them as soon as they took the lead – and Costa Rica – who had their first shot 117 minutes into the game.
+The versatility he showed in his willingness to slot in at center back and left back throughout the tournament is to be commended.
+However, in each game his weaknesses were well covered for by the system Van Gaal utilized as well as coming up against the likes of Mexico, which surrendered as soon as it took the lead, and Costa Rica, which had its first shot 117 minutes into the game.

-Despite the World Cup campaign and the first five seasons he played in professional football, Blind's best position is certainly not at left-back or centre-back.
+Despite the World Cup campaign and the first five seasons he played in professional football, Blind’s best position is certainly not at left back or center back.
 He is a natural central midfielder.

 Luckily, it seems Van Gaal has come to the conclusion that he cannot use Blind as anything but an anchor man.

-"Daley will play in the first team in the centre of midfield.
-Then it's up to him if he stays there," agent Rob Jansen declared on Saturday, suggesting the coach has told the player he will slot into the starting XI in the centre of the park immediately.
+"Daley will play in the first team in the center of midfield.
+Then it’s up to him if he stays there," agent Rob Jansen said Saturday, suggesting the coach has told the player he will slot into the starting XI in the center of the park immediately.

 While this will stifle the attacking ability of the player who can add a lot to attacks when he presses forward and looks to pick out intelligent passes, it will see him set the tempo of United’s play and allow him to link up with the other talented midfielders.